mlswg/mls-protocol/draft-ietf-mls-protocol.md

 This is the case even when the node D is a leaf node.

 The `parent_hash` field of a LeafNode is signed by the member.
-The signature of such a LeafNode thus also attests to which keys the group member introduced into the ratchet tree and to whom the corresponding secret keys were sent.
-This prevents malicious insiders from constructing artificial ratchet trees with a node D whose HPKE secret key is known to the insider yet where the insider isn't assigned a leaf in the subtree rooted at D. Indeed, such a ratchet tree would violate the tree invariant.
+The signature of such a LeafNode thus attests to which keys the group member introduced into the ratchet tree and to whom the corresponding secret keys were sent, in addition to the other contents of the LeafNode.
+This prevents malicious insiders from constructing artificial ratchet trees with a node D whose HPKE secret key is known to the insider, yet where the insider isn't assigned a leaf in the subtree rooted at D. Indeed, such a ratchet tree would violate the tree invariant.